openstack-archive/gluon/doc/source/devref/plugin_wrapper.rst

 The Gluon Wrapper Plugin will determine if a port belongs to Gluon by examining (looking up the UUID) the etcd database.
-The port registration code in the Proton Server will be changed to update the etcd database when a new port is created or deleted.
+The port registration code in the Proton Server will be changed to also update the etcd database when a new port is created or deleted.
 When a port is registered in the etcd database, the following backend information is stored: tenant identifier, networking service identifier and Proton Server base URL.
 In order to forward the requests to the